 How to add an RSS-feed to your Next.js site

-If you read my article about how to add a sitemap.xml to your next.js site you will recognise much of the code, it’s pretty much the same base but with slightly different XML-markup.
+If you read my article about how to add a sitemap.xml to your next.js site you will recognize much of the code, it’s pretty much the same base but with slightly different XML-markup.

 Creating the page